 open-admission, limited-admission, and No-kill Shelters

 Animal Shelters are classified into three categories: open-admission, limited-admission, and no-kill.
 Open-admission shelters (sometimes called “kill shelters”) are the most prevalent; most municipal or community shelters are this type.
 Open-admission means all animals who are brought to this facility are taken in.
 Many of these shelters are overcrowded and unsanitary.
 Communicable diseases are often a serious problem.
 Due to the steady stream of dogs coming in, ones that are not adopted out quickly or that possess health and/or behavioral problems are usually euthanized within a week in order to free up cage space for other dogs entering the shelter.
 A lucky few are saved by a rescue organization.
 Methods of euthanasia include lethal injection, decompression chamber, gas chamber, and electrocution.
 Lethal injection is considered the most humane method.
-Unfortunately, some municipal shelters still euthanize dogs via the gas chamber, which has been proven to cause intense suffering in the last moments of the dogs’ lives.
+Unfortunately, some municipal shelters in several states still euthanize dogs via the gas chamber, which has been proven to cause intense suffering in the last moments of the dogs’ lives.
 Municipal shelters are often staffed by governmental employees and appointees who have no animal training.

 Limited-admission shelters, on the other hand, do not euthanize dogs to free up cage space; euthanasia only takes place for medical or behavioral reasons.
 Limited-admission shelters are usually private facilities.
 They must agree to take in a dog before it enters the facility, whether it be from an owner or an animal control/police officer, and pending cage space availability.
 Some limited-admission facilities only take on more adoptable dogs because of limited space and resources, while others specialize in rehabilitating and adopting out dogs in need of medical and behavioral assistance.